-Hurricane Could Form In Gulf Friday, Putting Louisiana Into A State Of Emergency
+Tropical Storm Barry Forms In Gulf; Louisiana Goes Into State Of Emergency

 - A Hurricane Watch from the mouth of the Mississippi River to Cameron, La., near the Texas border;

-- A Tropical Storm Watch is in effect from the mouth of the Mississippi River northward to the Mouth of the Pearl River.
+- A Tropical Storm Watch from the mouth of the Mississippi River northward to the Mouth of the Pearl River.

+In addition, the hurricane center says that "a tornado or two are possible tonight and Friday across southern portions of Louisiana and Mississippi."

-Forecasters say the system will likely bring drop more than a foot of rain in some areas, predicting "accumulations of 10 to 15 inches near and inland of the central Gulf Coast through early next week, with isolated maximum rainfall amounts of 20 inches."
+Forecasters say the system likely will drop more than a foot of rain in some areas, predicting "accumulations of 10 to 15 inches near and inland of the central Gulf Coast through early next week, with isolated maximum rainfall amounts of 20 inches."

-In addition to those threats, the hurricane center says that "a tornado or two are possible tonight and Friday across southern portions of Louisiana and Mississippi."
+The storm is moving at only 5 mph.
+Forecasters expect it to maintain a slow pace, producing a "long duration heavy rainfall threat long the central Gulf Cost and inland through the lower Mississippi Valley through the weekend and potentially into early next week."